curityio/nginx_oauth_proxy_module/development/1-development.md

 # OAuth Proxy Module - Development

-## 1. Build OpenSSL
+## 1. Intellisense Setup

-First download and build OpenSSL for macOS as a prerequisite:
+First run this script to build and deploy OpenSSL for macOS as a prerequisite:

 ```bash
 ./development/openssl_setup.sh
 ```

-The following locations will be updated, so that the NGINX build can find OpenSSL headers and libraries:
+The following locations will be updated, so that development tools can find headers:

 ```text
 /usr/local/include/openssl/*